 Ethics and business trust is ingrained throughout the Case Study material.
+The case study will expect candidates to identify and evaluate a range of considerations, including social, environmental and business sustainability.
 Analysis of the skills assessed that follows shows that candidates are required both to identify and to evaluate ethical issues and dimensions.
 Recommendations will necessarily only be valid if they satisfy the same rigour and principles.
 Professional scepticism will be an underlying requirement within the complex scenarios that the Case Study presents.
 It must be applied being mindful of provenance and recognising the potential for bias.